dclee131/Visualizing-OPF/README.md

 (The figures are from the reference [2].
 Here we provide code for plotting the feasibility set.
 You can read the references for convex restriction.)

+### Color codes

+The color and style of the contour represents the type of violated limit.

+Solid blue line - Maximum voltage magnitude limit

+Dashed blue line - Maximum voltage magnitude limit

 ### Running the code